18 and older

 All refunds will have a $25 processing fee deducted from the course refund as well as a $20 registration fee ($45 total).

 When Baruch College cancels a course, refunds are made automatically.
+If for any reason the department cancels a session, then a make-up session will be offered.

 Students who wish to withdraw from a course must notify the CAPS Office in writing.
 Failure to complete a course, ceasing to attend class, notifying the instructor of your desire to withdraw, or general dissatisfaction with a course does not constitute a withdrawal and does not entitle you to a refund.
 Instructors are not permitted OR able to process withdrawals, transfers or refunds.